Municipal Separate Storm Sewer System (MS4) Discharge Permit

 MS4 programs must be designed and implemented to control the discharge of pollutants from their storm sewer system to the maximum extent practicable in a manner that protects the water quality in nearby streams, rivers, wetlands and bays.

 The City of Williamsburg renewed the MS4 permit in April 2018 for a fourth 5-year cycle through June 30, 2023.
 The 2013 MS4 General Permit also included a special condition to address impaired waters with a Total Maximum Daily Load (TMDL) including the Chesapeake Bay TMDL.
 Below are links to the 2018-2023 MS4 Permit Package, our current program plan, as well as the annual reports for previous year’s activity.
-Prior year annual reports are available for review in the Department of Public Works office or online at the links on the left menu.
+Prior year annual reports are available for review in the Department of Public Works office and or online at the links on the left menu.

 The public is invited to provide comments on the MS4 Program Plan.
 Please submit all written comments to the Department of Public Works office or via e-mail to email@example.com.